TOS CLI Reference

 Description

 Extract all backups from a TOS Aurora backup export file (gzip format) file and place them in the TOS backup directory, so they can be subsequently restored to your database.
 The import command does not restore data.
 If the source location is not specified, the default path/file name /opt/tufin/backups/backup.tar.gzip will be used.
 After completion of the command, the restored backups and policy will replace those currently in your system.
-We strongly recommend using the screen command before proceeding.
+We strongly recommend using the tmux command before proceeding.

 The alias untar can be used instead.